caeltarifa/hands-on-data-analytics-notes/QuickSight.md

 7. Visualize Sales by Industry

-8. Add Drill Down from Industry to Customer
+8. Clean and free up all resources used so far

-## Step 1 -- Create your dataset
+## Step 1 - Create your dataset

 1. On the left of your screen, choose **Datasets**.